ngrewe/ansible_packet/README.md

 License
 -------
-This software is released under the MIT license.
+This software is licensed both under the GNU General Public License v3 or later, and under the MIT license.
+You may choose a license at your discretion.

 Copyright (c) 2016 Niels Grewe